Ukraine hopes to swap steel mill fighters for Russian POWs | Law-Order

 The Russian bombardment killed over 20,000 civilians, according to Ukraine, and left the remaining inhabitants — perhaps one-quarter of the southern port city's prewar population of 430,000 — with little food, water, heat, or medicine.

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theatre where civilians had taken shelter.
-Close to 600 people may have been killed at the theater.
+Close to 600 people may have been killed at the theatre.

-Gaining full control of Mariupol would give Russia an unbroken land bridge to the Crimean Peninsula, which it seized from Ukraine in 2014, and deprive Ukraine of a vital port.

-It could also free up Russian forces to fight elsewhere in the Donbas, the eastern industrial heartland that the Kremlin is bent on capturing.

-He said: "factually, Mariupol had already fallen."
-"Now Putin can claim a victory in the Donbas," Olhagaray said.

-But because the Azovstal defenders' "incredible resistance" tied down Russian troops, Ukraine can also claim that it came out on top.
+But because of the Azovstal defenders' "incredible resistance", Ukraine can also claim that it came out on top, he said.

 "Both sides will be able to take pride or boast about a victory — victories of different kinds," he said.